VincentWillats/PocketTarkov/README.md

 ## How It Works
 This application simply sits over the top of Escape From Tarkov and displays web links for your convience.
 It pulls the tarkov window position and size from the windows API and does not interact with the cilent at all.
+The market prices are pulled using https://tarkov-market.com/ API, so special thanks to Tarkov Market!

 ## Update Log
+- 24/06/2020 0.80
+  * Added item search function with item market prices.
+  * Move GUI around.

 - 16/06/2020 0.60
   * Added labs map.
   * Added multiple version of maps, including inside resort/dorms maps.